-- There is a non-zero cost to learn about the size of the gap between features and benefits.
-It’s almost never a good idea to assume there is nothing left to learn about works best for all customers and users.
+- There is a non-zero cost to learning about the size of the gap between features and benefits.
+It’s almost never a good idea to assume there is nothing left to learn about what works best for all customers and users.

 Of course, not all customers want to pay for all the features.
 If you’re lucky, there are just a couple of features that really set you apart (the SaaS industry is full of war stories on this).
 Grouping your feature sets into tiers is a great way to learn about what customers will and will not pay for.
 More on that below.

 You understand you need to set aside some money to experiment with closing the gap between your cost of cloud services and how quickly customers realize time-to-value.
 But your customers also need time to discover the value of your service.